Data enrichment part VI: alternatives to paid services

 - Annual revenue and employee count are sometimes numbers and sometimes ranges and the ranges are all different depending on the data source

 Most of these data quality problems can be resolved without paying a third-party provider.
 You should reserve your precious enrichment budget to acquire missing data or validate data.
-Here are some methods you can use to improve your data quality without spending money with a data provider.
+Here are some methods you can use to improve your data quality without spending money with a lead data enrichment service.
 We will discuss later that there is great benefit to “pre-clean” your data before sending them to an enrichment provider.

 1. Leverage Open Data